- Footnotes in History -

 What Rip saw made him gasp.
 The kids passed the ball in, around and through the zone and scored with monotonous regularity.
 And Temple wasn't fooling.

-That was some eight yars ago, and Ripley's kept tabs on the kids ever since.
+That was some eight years ago, and Ripley's kept tabs on the kids ever since.
 When he left Yale, and moved to Georgetown as basketball coach, Ripley sold the young men the merits of higher education at Georgetown.

 So today the rare combination of youth and experience is blended in the all-sophomore Georgetown five, a fact which qualifies the Hoyas as one of the two youngest quints in the East.